View: Product Requirements Document

 Desktop and Mobile Web Development with HTML5

 Free Online Game Development Course: Design with HTML5

 The View portion of the PRD, describes what the game should look like.

 See the Product Requirements Introduction for an overview of the game, game play, audio, and target audience.

 A game's PRD describes the vision of the game designer.
 The PRD provides the details necessary for artists and developers to begin the next stage of game development.
 Developers will read the technical specification and artists can begin creating graphics.

 Surface Game will have bright graphics on a dark blue background.

-When the player drags a digit, the digit will display a blue highlight.
+When the player taps a digit, the digit will display a blue highlight.
 The highlight provides important user feedback.
 Otherwise it may be unclear to the player which digit they selected.

 When the player drops a digit on the answer box, the digit will highlight with a red border.

 When a level is complete, then the text of the score area animates with color.
 Just the text and not the background will change colors.
 The user can see when they have completed a level.